 It is notable that the A6400 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds Mark III does not offer wifi capability.
+In contrast, the 1Ds Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the A6400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds Mark III has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark III and the Sony A6400?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.